-Deadline for all property tax classes was July 2, 2021
+Deadline for all property tax classes is July 4, 2023

 Property taxes are collected and used by the District of Clearwater as well as distributed to the provincial government, Thompson Nicola Regional District, Thompson Regional Hospital District, BC Assessment, and Municipal Finance Authority.
 A breakdown of your payment to these entities is on your property tax notice.
 The District of Clearwater portion is used to provide services such as road maintenance, fire and emergency services, transit services, bylaw enforcement, parks and recreation, cemetery, planning and development, economic development, and capital works.